2 days off work

 Casa de Piatra

-Grab a late lunch in the old but vibrant city of Cluj-Napoca and then drive to the village of Garda de Sus.
-From here you'll continue to the remote hamlet of Casa de Piatra by car or horse-pulled sledge.
+Grab a late lunch in the small town of Turda and then drive to the village of Garda de Sus.
+From here you'll continue to the remote hamlet of Casa de Piatra.
 Enjoy a hot drink followed by a briefing with your guide and if time explore the area by snowshoe before dinner.

 Heart of the mountains